Giuseppe Bottai

-Giuseppe Bottai (3 September 1895 – 9 January 1959) was an Italian journalist, and member of the National Fascist Party of Benito Mussolini.
+Giuseppe Bottai (3 September 1895 – 9 January 1959) was an Italian journalist and member of the National Fascist Party of Benito Mussolini.

 Early life

-Born in Rome, Giuseppe was son of Luigi, a wine dealer with republican sympathies, and Elena Cortesia.
+Born in Rome, Bottai was son of Luigi Bottai, a wine dealer with republican sympathies, and Elena Cortesia.
 He graduated at Liceo Torquato Tasso and attended the Sapienza University of Rome until the 1915, when Italy declared war to the Central Powers.
 The same year, he left his studies to enlist himself in the Italian Royal Army.
 Wounded in battle, he obtained a Medal of Military Valor after World War I.

-In 1919, Bottai met Benito Mussolini during a Futurist meeting and contributed to establish the Fasci Italiani di Combattimento ("Italian Fasces of Combat").
+In 1919, Bottai met Benito Mussolini during a Futurist meeting, and contributed to establish the Fasci Italiani di Combattimento (Italian Fasces of Combat).
 In 1921, Bottai ended his studies at law faculty and became a freemason, member of the Gran Loggia d'Italia.
-At the same time he also started a journalist career in the Il Popolo d'Italia, the newspaper of the recently founded National Fascist Party.

-During the March on Rome, Bottai was along with Ulisse Igliori and Gino Calza-Bini, the head of the Roman squadrismo, supporting the Blackshirts' political violence.
+At the same time, he also started a journalist career in the Il Popolo d'Italia, the newspaper of the recently founded National Fascist Party.
+During the March on Rome, Bottai was along with Ulisse Igliori and Gino Calza-Bini the head of the Roman squadrismo, supporting the Blackshirts' political violence.

 Political career

-After 1921 election, Bottai was elected in the Chamber of Deputies for the National Blocs but was removed for his young age.
-He returned to the Chamber in 1924 and stayed until 1943.
-In 1923, he became leader of the intransigent national-syndicalist and revolutionary faction of fascism.
-To support his ideas, Bottai founded Critica fascista ("Fascist Critic"), a cultural periodical, co-operating with other left-leaning fascists like Filippo De Pisis, Renato Guttuso and Mario Mafai.
-From 1030 he contributed to the political and finance magazine Lo Stato.
+After the 1921 Italian general election, Bottai was elected in the Chamber of Deputies for the National Blocs.
+In 1923, he became leader of the intransigent national syndicalist and revolutionary faction of fascism.
+To support his ideas, Bottai founded Critica fascista (Fascist Critic), a cultural periodical, co-operating with other left-leaning fascists like Filippo De Pisis, Renato Guttuso, and Mario Mafai.
+Starting in 1930, he contributed to the political and finance magazine Lo Stato.

-Bottai worked to the Ministry of Corporations, introducing the Labour Charter and planning a "Corporative Academic Pole" in Pisa, from 1926 to 1932, when he was excluded by Mussolini from the Ministry.
+Bottai worked to the Ministry of Corporations, introducing the Labour Charter and planning a Corporative Academic Pole in Pisa, from 1926 to 1932, when he was excluded by Mussolini from the Ministry.
 In 1933, Bottai established and chaired the National Institute of the Social Security (Istituto nazionale della previdenza sociale, INPS).
-He was appointed governor of Rome (1935–1936), but resigned to fight in the Second Italo-Ethiopian War with the rank of major.
+He was appointed governor of Rome (1935–1936) but resigned to fight in the Second Italo-Ethiopian War with the rank of major.
 On 5 May 1936, Bottai and Pietro Badoglio entered in Addis Abeba, and Bottai was appointed as vice governor.
 After the war, Bottai returned in Rome to be Education Minister.
-During his ministry, Bottai proclaimed a law (the so-called "Bottai Law") on safeguarding public and cultural heritage and the preservation of natural beauties.
+During his ministry, Bottai proclaimed a law (the Bottai Law) on safeguarding public and cultural heritage and the preservation of natural beauties.
 He also co-worked with art critics Giulio Carlo Argan and Cesare Brandi to improve the Italian cultural life.

-In the late 1930s, Bottai became more radical and a germanophile.
-In 1938 he expressed support to racial laws against Italian Jews, and in 1940, he founded Primato ("Primacy") in 1941, a magazine that supported the Aryan race's supremacy and interventionism in the war.
-Bottai thought that the "Fascist Revolution" was incomplete and that what was needed was a return to the original, "pure" fascism.
+In the late 1930s, Bottai became more radical and a Germanophile.
+In 1938, he expressed support to racial laws against Italian Jews, and in 1940 founded Primato (Primacy), a magazine that supported the Aryan race's supremacy and interventionism in the war.
+Bottai thought that the "Fascist Revolution" was incomplete and that what was needed was a return to the original and more "pure" fascism.